-Nikou Salamat is a Research Officer with the Global Network of Women Peacebuilders and co-leads GNWP’s COVID-19 and Women, Peace and Security Database.
+Nikou Salamat is a Volunteer and previous Research Officer with the Global Network of Women Peacebuilders and co-leads GNWP’s COVID-19 and Women, Peace and Security Database.
 In this role, she has gained extensive experience with the implementation of women-led peacebuilding efforts in Central Africa, including the Young Women Leaders for Peace program in the Democratic Republic of the Congo.
 As an intersectional feminist, she also advocates for gender-inclusive and sustainable peace at various UN and civil society engagements and policy-making spaces.

 As a former Junior Gender Equality Specialist at Global Affairs Canada, she contributed to the implementation of Canada’s Feminist International Assistance Policy.
 She also supported the provision of gender equality guidance to Canada’s international development programs in Africa and the Middle East.